-Senior Fellow - Stanford Woods Institute for the Environment; Professor of Environmental Earth System Science Senior Fellow at the Precourt Institute for Energy
+Senior Fellow, Stanford Woods Institute; Michelle and Kevin Douglas Provostial Professor; Senior Fellow at the Precourt Institute for Energy

 Climate, Ecosystem Services and Conservation, Freshwater, Other

-Robert B. Jackson is Douglas Provostial Professor in the School of Earth Sciences.
+Robert B. Jackson is Michelle and Kevin Douglas Provostial Professor and chair of the department of Earth System Science in the School of Earth, Energy & Environmental Sciences.
 He studies how people affect the earth, including research on the global carbon and water cycles, biosphere/atmosphere interactions, energy use, and climate change.